synle/react-dialog-mui/README.md

 #### Prompt

-This is a simple text input used to ask user to enter a free form text.
+This is a basic text input for requesting user input in free-form text, ideal for short-and-single inputs.

 <img width="382" alt="image" src="https://github.com/synle/react-mui-action-dialog/assets/3792401/cd617969-19f6-4737-b613-d39a136a8c6e">